kasna-cloud/dataflow-fsi-example/README.md

 When RSI for an asset is less than 30, traders should buy this asset as the price is expected to increase in the near future.
 When RSI for an asset is greater than 70, traders should sell this asset as the price is expected to decrease in the near future.

-As this is a rule of thumb, this strategy cannot be trusted to work favorably at all times.
+As this is a rule of thumb, this strategy cannot be trusted to work favourably at all times.
 Therefore in these instances (i.e. RSI > 70 or RSI < 30), it would be useful to know if RSI is a reliable indicator to inform a trade or not.

 We propose, for a given asset, that RSI is a reliable indicator when metrics describing the same asset (e.g. log returns) are behaving as they usually do when RSI > 70 or RSI < 30.
 And therefore, RSI is unreliable to inform a trade when these metrics are behaving anomalously.